How do I attach a

 Can I use NYC to create a pretty, publishable cookbook?

 While NYC has numerous printing options for recipes and cookbooks, NYC is no replacement for a modern word processor like MS-WordTM or WordPerfectTM.
 These word-processors have sophisticated desktop publishing features like table of contents, index, page and section numbering, and multi-layered text and graphics capabilities.
-We recommend that you use NYC to find, sort, categorize, and otherwise organize the recipes for your publishable cookbook, then export the recipes to a text file “with no line breaks” that can be opened with your word-processor to add cool indexes, table of contents, etc.
+If you don’t have Word, we recommend that you use NYC to find, sort, categorize, and otherwise organize the recipes for your publishable cookbook, then export the recipes to a text file “with no line breaks” that can be opened with your alternate word-processor to add cool indexes, table of contents, etc.

 How do I scale a recipe up from 4 servings to 10 servings?